splunk/public-o11y-docs/alerts-detectors-notifications/alerts-and-detectors/mute-notifications.rst

 .. meta::
    :description: Learn how to stop sending alert notifications based on conditions.

-Muting is helpful when you need to stop sending alert notifications during situations that are known to trigger alerts, such as maintenance windows or tests.
-Muting allows you to reduce noise and focus on what really matters.
+Muting is helpful when you need to stop sending alert notifications during situations known to trigger alerts, such as maintenance windows or tests.
+Muting lets you reduce noise and focus on what matters.

 You can stop sending, or mute, alert notifications based on certain conditions you can specify.
 You can mute notifications for a specified period of time or indefinitely, although alerts and events are still generated, and appear in Splunk Observability Cloud.